MunibQazi12/soundcheck-scheduler/README.md

 It is built as a production-style frontend system, not a demo or tutorial.
 This project reflects how I design frontend systems for real production workflows.

+### Outcome

+This project demonstrates how I design and structure production-ready frontend systems with complex state, clear separation of concerns, and scalable UI architecture.

+### Key design decisions

+- Component-driven architecture to isolate UI and logic
+- Centralized state handling for predictable UI behavior
+- Tailwind for fast iteration with consistent design tokens
+- Docker for environment consistency across machines

 ## Key features